tocarevmax/DrumKick/README.md

 * Set up a rails task to weekly update the database if a band goes on tour.

 * Expand schema to include separates 'venues' table.
-Build bi-directional Venue-Concert-Artist association.
+Build bi-directional Venue-Concert-Artist associations.

 * Clearer concert detail information when it has more than one artist.